 The other possibility is that we’re not alone.
 Perhaps this means we can interact and enrich ourselves culturally with trade abroad — but the equally frightening possibility is that they’re enough like us to be aggressive.
-Failing to build our technology strong and early in a leaves us in the position the Aztecs were when the Spanish ships arrived.
+Failing to build our technology strong and early leaves us in the position the Aztecs were when the Spanish ships arrived.

 No matter what we find out about the possibility of life in the universe, I think there are compelling reasons for us to be pushing as far and fast as possible.
 It will take a lot of work, along with investment in the technologies to make it happen — but it opens up the possibility of near infinite energy, resources, and habitats for humanity.